Leona Helmsley: After prison

 Helmsley's later years were apparently spent in isolation, especially after Harry died in 1997.
 He left her his entire fortune, including the Helmsley hotels, the Helmsley Palace and the Empire State Building, estimated to be worth well in excess of $5 billion.
 Her few friends included Patrick Ward and Kathy and Rick Hilton.
 A 2001 Chicago Sun-Times article depicted her as estranged from her grandchildren and with few friends, living alone in a lavish apartment with her dog.
-Helmsley was forced to give up control of her hotel empire, since most of her hotels had bars and New York does not allow convicted felons to hold alcohol licenses.
+Helmsley was forced to give up control of her hotel empire, since most of her hotels had bars, and New York does not allow convicted felons to hold alcohol licenses.
 She spent her final years at her penthouse atop the Park Lane Hotel.
 In 2002, Helmsley was sued by Charles Bell, a former employee who alleged that he was discharged solely for being gay.
-A jury agreed and ordered Mrs. Helmsley to pay Bell $11,200,000 in damages.
+A jury agreed and ordered Helmsley to pay Bell $11,200,000 in damages.
 A judge subsequently reduced this amount to $554,000.

 Although Helmsley had a reputation as the "Queen of Mean", some considered her generous in her charitable contributions after her prison term.
 After the 9/11 attacks, Helmsley donated $5 million to help the families of New York City firefighters and police.
-Other contributions included $25 million to New York–Presbyterian Hospital for medical research in 2006 through a charitable trust fund, the donations eventually grew to $65 million to establish the Center for Advanced Digestive Care at the hospital in 2009.
+Other contributions included $25 million to New York–Presbyterian Hospital for medical research in 2006 through a charitable trust fund.
+The donations eventually grew to $65 million to establish the Center for Advanced Digestive Care at the hospital in 2009.